What is orthodontics?

 What is an orthodontist?

 All of our orthodontists are members of the American Association of Orthodontists and have held leadership roles at the state level.
-Both Drs.
-Byron and David Bonebreak have served as past-president of the Maryland State Society of Orthodontists and Dr. Muench will soon be president elect of this organization.
+Dr. Byron Bonebreak has served as past-president of the Maryland State Society of Orthodontists.

 Why is visiting the orthodontist so important?

 Visiting an orthodontist is important to determine if an issue is present or is developing regarding the position of the teeth and/or jaws.
-Drs.
-Bonebreak and Dr. Muench agree with the American Association of Orthodontists that all children should have an orthodontic evaluation by age seven.
+Dr. Bonebreak agrees with the American Association of Orthodontists that all children should have an orthodontic evaluation by age seven.
 This allows our doctors to monitor growth and development, and treat small problems before they turn into big ones.

 What’s involved in my first visit